RuhanaAzam/CS598-DHL_Final_Project/README.md

 The MIMIC-III dataset should be place in `./physionet.org/files/mimiciii/1.4/` directory.

 ## Baseline Models
-The baseline modeels use `Python 2.7` and have the same dependencies.
+The baseline models use `Python 2.7` and share the dependencies.
 The dependencies are the following: `theano==1.0.5`, `sklearn==0.0`, `numpy==1.16.6`, `pandas==0.24.2`, `scipy==1.2.3`

 ### med2vec